FirstKlaas/LEDWall/doc/source/getting_started.rst

 A micro controller
 ------------------

+If you clone the github project, you will find two arduino/nodemcu sketches.
 The correct sketch depends on the way you want to communicate with the controller.
 A sketch counterparts a certain sender class.
 Currently two sketches are available.
 One for the :class:`~ledwall.components.UDPSender` class and one for the